RRC-ACE-Outreach/TechCamp/TechCamp - Information Security/README.md

 # Information Security

 #### Follow along by video recordings on the Stream 2 playlist on **<a href="https://youtube.com/playlist?list=PL6Izhxz8ouOngvMBaB6csvb17fOvNYhKM" target="_blank">Red River College ACE's - YouTube channel</a>**.
+*HINT: hold the `CTRL` key on Windows, or `Command` on Mac when clicking the link to open in a new tab.*

 <h2>Introduction</h2>